 Prevent concrete, oil or other harmful materials from being dumped where they can alter the soil’s chemical makeup.
 Immediately treat any trees that are damaged during construction.

-Saving trees doesn’t end when the construction crew leaves.
+Protecting trees doesn’t end when the construction crew leaves.
 Remove fences and signs, prune damaged trees, and water and fertilize them as necessary.
 Then mulch to keep mowers away from tree trunks.
 Finally, inspect trees periodically to make certain they remain free from damage or disease.